-There's also a nagging feeling about the finale: a pit is way too conveniently located (making the planned 'accident' even more questionable than it already is--a bulldozer?) and Christie is left way too vulnerable to sniper fire at the gravel pit even before she disappears into the warehouse.
+Pawn Ticket for Murder holds water until its finale.
+A pit is way too conveniently located (making the planned 'accident' even more questionable than it already is--a bulldozer?) and Christie is left way too vulnerable to sniper fire at the gravel pit even before she disappears into the warehouse.
 Seems uncomfortably like a set-up, but there's nothing nefarious going on internally, though--Detective Love has won the respect of her most hard boiled colleague long before she helps Marker nab his quarry of two years.
 No wonder he ends up platonically sending roses in appreciation when all is said and done.

 The ubiquitous Sid Haig is largely wasted in a one-dimensional role as the fearsome henchman, but Kenneth Tobey (later seen in The Big Rematch) is effective as the victim's friend Charlie Red.
 In keeping with the rest of the proceedings, Detective Love is a clear winner in the interrogation room: Red is much more responsive to Christie's compassion than Marker's forcefulness.